CSS

 🎯 Purpose of max-width

-property defines the maximum width an element can grow to, regardless of the screen size or parent container.
+The max-width property defines the maximum width an element can grow to, regardless of the screen size or parent container.
 It ensures that elements remain readable, visually appealing, and structurally consistent, especially on large displays.

 🔧 Syntax: